 Unit aim (s) The purpose of this unit is to provide the learner with the knowledge, understanding and skills to deliver interactive training.
 It is aimed at those whose role includes managing or training others to deliver direct support and targeted assistance to individuals.
-Assessment requirements specified by a sector or regulatory body (if appropriate) This unit needs to be assessed in line with the Skills for Care and Development RQF Assessment Principles LO 2, 3, and 4 must be assessed in real work environment

-Details of the relationship of the unit and relevant national occupational standards

-Active Support is referenced throughout the majority of the HSC NOS

-Links to HSC 45, 411, 416
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit needs to be assessed in line with the Skills for Care and Development RQF Assessment Principles LO 2, 3, and 4 must be assessed in real work environment.
+Details of the relationship of the unit and relevant national occupational Active Support is referenced throughout the majority of the HSC NOS standards Links to HSC 45, 411, 416

-Title: K/601/7906 Support individuals to access housing and accommodation services Level: 3 Credit Value: 4 GLH: 24 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand support available to access housing and accommodation services 1.1 Identify sources of funding and benefits that are available for housing and accommodation services 1.2 Analyse the range of housing and accommodation services available 1.3 Explain how and where to access specialist information and advice about housing and accommodation services Be able to work with individuals to identify housing and accommodation services that meet their needs 2.1 Work with an individual to identify their accommodation requirements 2.2 Work with the individual to understand the range of accommodation services that could meet their needs 2.3 Support the individual to understand requirements that may be made by housing and accommodation services Be able to work with individuals to plan to access housing and accommodation services 3.1 Work with the individual and others to agree a plan for accessing housing and accommodation services 3.2 Establish with an individual which housing and accommodation services will be approached Be able to work with individuals to access housing and accommodation services 4.1 Support the individual to prepare to attend meetings with housing and accommodation services 4.2 Work with the individual to provide accurate and complete information to express their requirements and preferences 4.3 Support the individual to understand the outcome of decisions made by a housing or accommodation service
+Title: K/601/7906 Support individuals to access housing and accommodation services Level: 3 Credit Value: 4 GLH: 24 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand support available to access housing and accommodation services Identify sources of funding and benefits that are available for housing and accommodation services Analyse the range of housing and accommodation services available Explain how and where to access specialist information and advice about housing and accommodation services Be able to work with individuals to identify housing and accommodation services that meet their needs 2.1 Work with an individual to identify their accommodation requirements 2.2 Work with the individual to understand the range of accommodation services that could meet their needs 2.3 Support the individual to understand requirements that may be made by housing and accommodation services 3.
+Be able to work with individuals to plan to access housing and accommodation services 3.1 Work with the individual and others to agree a plan for accessing housing and accommodation services 3.2 Establish with an individual which housing and accommodation services will be approached Be able to work with individuals to access housing and accommodation services 4.1 Support the individual to prepare to attend meetings with housing and accommodation services 4.2 Work with the individual to provide accurate and complete information to express their requirements and preferences 4.3 Support the individual to understand the outcome of decisions made by a housing or accommodation service

-4.4 Describe ways to challenge discrimination in accessing housing and accommodation services Be able to work with housing and accommodation services to meet the needs of individuals 5.1 Provide housing and accommodation services with information about own role and responsibilities 5.2 Demonstrate continued contact with housing and accommodation staff to ensure individual needs are being met Be able to contribute to the review of housing and accommodation services for individuals 6.1 Work with the individual and others to: monitor the effectiveness and consistency of the service in meeting the individual's needs and preferences identify any additional support needed 6.2 Consult with others about any problems and proposed solutions 6.3 Record and report on the review in line with agreed ways of working
+4.4 Describe ways to challenge discrimination in accessing housing and accommodation services 5.1 Provide housing and accommodation services with information about own role and responsibilities 5.2 Demonstrate continued contact with housing and accommodation staff to ensure individual needs are being met 6.1 Work with the individual and others to: monitor the effectiveness and consistency of the service in meeting the individual's needs and preferences identify any additional support needed 6.2 Consult with others about any problems and proposed solutions 6.3 Record and report on the review in line with agreed ways of working support A plan may include: realistic and achievable goals actions the individual will take the level and type of support required roles and responsibilities timescales how and when progress towards goals will be reviewed Others may include: carers friends and relatives professionals others who are important to the individual's well-being Agreed ways of working will include policies and procedures where these exist This unit is aimed at those working in a wide range of settings.
+It provides the learner with the knowledge and skills required to support individuals to access housing and accommodation services.